Minnesota State Fair Safety is REAL! That’s why the Ramsey County Sheriff’s Department will be hard at work to keep our families safe.

 If you see a lost child at the State Fair

-- Stay with the child in the spot where you found him while you seek help–security guards, fair workers, police.
+- Stay near the child in the spot where you found him while help comes.

 - Reassure all the children that everyone is doing all they can to help and it won’t be long.